ddsbook/blog/2014/12/ponemon.md

 Which can be interpretted as, "Each breach has an average static loss of
 $2.3 million plus an additional *$107 of loss for each record compromised*."
 I added emphasis to the rather important part of that statement.
-This regression model estimates the cost per record to be
+This regression model estimates the cost for each additional record to be
 $107, not the $188 estimated by the Ponemon model.
 Also, if you notice the (adjusted) R-squared value, it's now up to 29%.
 Still a rather low value, but certainly better than 13%.
-The only other thing to notice about the model is the variable of the number of records is significant (p-value of 0.00001) and the overal model is signification with the same tiny p-value.
+The only other thing to notice about the model is the variable of the number of records is significant (p-value of 0.00001) and the overall model is significant with a similar tiny p-value.

 And 2014: